-Increasingly, DoS mitigation requires coordination among several service providers in order to be able to identify traffic source(s) and because the volumes of traffic may be such that they will otherwise significantly affect the performance of the network.
+Increasingly, DoS mitigation requires coordination among several service providers in order to be able to identify traffic source(s)

 Several techniques are currently used to control traffic filtering of DoS attacks.
 Among those, one of the most common is to inject unicast route advertisements corresponding to a destination prefix being attacked (commonly known as remote triggered blackhole RTBH).
 One variant of this technique marks such route advertisements with a community that gets translated into a discard Next-Hop by the receiving router.
 Other variants attract traffic to a particular node that serves as a deterministic drop point.